David Avis avis@cs.mcgill.ca http://cgm.cs.mcgill.ca/~avis

 Functions of mplrs/lrs include:

 Redundancy removal involves the removal of any inequalities that are not required to represent the polyhedron in an H-representation.
 For a V-representation it is the problem of evaluating the extreme points and extreme rays.
-These problems are normally considerably easier than the H to V and V to H transforamtions performed.
-In some cases, redundancy can greatly slow the processing time taken for H-V transformation using lrs/mplrs, and it is advisble to remove any redundancy from the input file before starting a long run.
+Finding a minimum representation involves locating any hidden linearities in the input file.
+These problems are normally considerably easier than the H to V and V to H transforamtions performed as they are performed by linear programming.
+In some cases, redundancy can greatly slow the processing time taken for H-V transformation using lrs/mplrs, and it is advisable to remove any redundancy and hidden linearities from the input file before starting a long run.

 These programs can be distributed freely under the GNU GENERAL PUBLIC LICENSE.
 Please read the file COPYING carefully before using.
 Please inform the authors of any interesting applications for which these programs were helpful.